 Eric shouted to me. ( a friendly action )

 Eric shouted at me ( a hostile action: intending to express anger )

 G: The preposition by is often used with transport when the type of transport is very important: the common examples are: by aeroplane, bicycle, horse, car, ferry, horse, lorry, ship, train

-e.g. The businessmen travelled to Africa by aeroplane and in Africa, they travelled by car.
+e.g. The businessmen travelled to Ukraine by aeroplane and in Ukraine, they travelled by car.

 N.B.
 Walking is travel on foot ( not by foot )

 PAGE UNDER CONSTRUCTION!